Frenet Immersed Finite Element Spaces on Triangular Meshes: Numerical Experiments

 \subsection{Numerical Experiments on $L^2$ Projection}

 In this experiment, we examine the approximation properties of the GC-IFE spaces through the convergence of the $L^2$ projection $\mathcal{P}_hu$.
 All three types of IFE constructions are tested.
-For polynomial degrees $m\le 5$, the convergence results obtained with the GC-IFE basis by {\bf Reconstruction Approach 2} are presented in Figures~\ref{fig: proj Re2 p1-p5 1-10}, for both the $L^2$ norm and $H^1$ semi-norm.
-In this range of polynomial degrees, the general construction and {\bf Reconstruction Approach 1} perform comparably; therefore, their results are omitted for brevity.
+For polynomial degrees $m\le 3$, the convergence results obtained using Reconstruction Approach 2 are presented in Figure~\ref{fig: proj Re2 p1-p3 1-10}, in both the $L^2$ and semi-$H^1$-norms.
+For higher polynomial degrees $4\le m\le 7$, we use coarser meshes to minimize the impact from round-off errors.
+The convergence results using Reconstruction Approach 2 are presented in Figure~\ref{fig: proj Re2 p4-p7 1-10}.
+In both cases, the behaviors of the general construction and Reconstruction Approach 1 are very similar, and therefore their results are omitted for brevity.
 The observed convergence rates indicate that